ucsb-igert/nsc/doc/report.md

 the pool of nodes is exhausted.
 Then, the selected nodes and the edges between them are written out to their respective `.data` and `.graph` files.

-There is one major problem with this reduction approach.
+There is one major problem with this approach to reduction.
 For networks with many small connected components (i.e., disconnected sub-networks), such as the Wikipedia network, this results in networks with very few or no edges.
-Ideally, nodes should be drawn from the largest connected components first.
+Instead, nodes should be drawn from the largest connected components first.
 However, due to time constraints, this was never implemented.